influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/install-and-deploy/google-cloud-platform.md

 - A valid InfluxDB Enterprise license key, or [sign up for a free InfluxDB Enterprise trial for GCP](https://portal.influxdata.com/users/gcp).
 - Access to [GCP Cloud Shell](https://cloud.google.com/shell/) or the [`gcloud` SDK and command line tools](https://cloud.google.com/sdk/).

-Want us to handle your InfluxDB cluster?
+Want to deploy your InfluxDB cluster on the Cloud?
 Check out [InfluxDB Cloud 2.0](/https://v2.docs.influxdata.com/v2.0/cloud/get-started/).

 ## Deploy a cluster